vaastav/CS416-Tanks/PROPOSAL.md

 ## Peer Discovery

 The server, which will be hosted on Azure, will exist for the purpose of (1) assigning a unique id to new players, and (2) providing the addresses of nodes in the network, similarly to the server in project one.
 When a player node joins, it will receive addresses for a subset of all player nodes from the server.
 The player node will then maintain a minimum number of peers, making requests to the server for more peers as needed.
-In addition, there will be a 'backup' client on Azure, so that the game is playable with a single client as well.
+In addition, there will be a 'backup' of the game-state stored on Azure as well.

 ## Peer-to-Peer Communication

 When a player moves or shoots, the entire network must know.
 Thus, a player node will broadcast its updates to its known set of peer nodes, which will then broadcast it to theirs and so on, thereby flooding the update to the network.
 As noted above, this mirrors the way in which new blocks were shared among all miner nodes in project 1.
 Moreover, each player node will validate each received update.
 As our game consists only of moving and firing, those validation checks will be simple.
 A player node will verify:
 (1) That the updated position of another player is within the bounds of the permitted movement speed.
 (2) That the position from which a player fires matches that player's current position.
+(3) That the player is not dead (i.e. has greater than 0 health)
 In this context, a 'malicious' player node would be one that emits updates that violate these requirements.
 Thus these verifications will guard against malicious nodes and throw out any illegal game updates.

 We will use the User Datagram Protocol (UDP) for communication between player nodes.
 This will give us lower latency, however it also opens up the risk that packets may be lost.
 This complicates validation.
 What if, for instance, we lose the first two moves that a player makes and only succeed in broadcasting the third?
 In validating player actions, we will therefore reason about the probability that a particular action legally occurred.

 ## Clock Synchronization

 Given that our proposed game is a real-time distributed system, with each player broadcasting its moves and shots, we need a method by which to order the updates of multiple player nodes and thereby resolve altercations between players.
-We will use clock synchronization among all player nodes, along with a random number generator as a tie-breaker, to ensure a global serial order of events.
+We will use clock synchronization among all player nodes, along with a random ID as a tie-breaker, to ensure a global serial order of events.
 So as to ensure that a player node does not process a received event and update its game-state before an ordering has been determined, player nodes will buffer events for 1 second.

 More specifically, we will use the Berkeley Algorithm to synchronize clocks, with the server chosen as the master for the purposes of this algorithm [4].
 This algorithm is shown in Figure 2 below.